teiid/beetle-studio/documentation/style-guide/style-guide.md

 Here are some examples:

-- activity.service.ts - a service name `ActivityService`.
+- connection.service.ts - a service name `ConnectionService`.
-- activity.service.spec.ts - a test for the `ActivityService`.
+- connection.service.spec.ts - a test for the `ConnectionService`.
-- activities.module.ts - a feature module called `ActivitiesModule`.
+- connections.module.ts - a feature module called `ConnectionsModule`.
-- add-activity.component.ts - a component called `AddActivityComponent`.
+- add-connection.component.ts - a component called `AddConnectionComponent`.
-- activity.model.ts - a class called `Activity`.
+- connection.model.ts - a class called `Connection`.

 See the _Naming_ section of the [angular.io style guide](https://angular.io/guide/styleguide)
 for more details.